blindlobstar/cicdez/README.md

 ```

 #### `list`
-List all public keys configured in `.sops.yaml`.
+List all public keys configured for the project.

 **Usage:**
 ```bash